 Wellcome Trust 4-Year PhD Programme in Metabolic and Cardiovascular Disease

-Applications are open for entry in Oct 2014
+Applications have now closed for entry in Oct 2014

 Why this programme, and why in Cambridge?